masteringmodernpayments/book/initial_app.md

 $ heroku open
 ```

 You should see a login prompt from Devise.
 Go ahead and login and create a few products.
+We'll get to buying and downloading in the next chapter.

 ## Next